 Berlin Adlershof, a “science city,” is Germany’s largest science and technology park and Berlin’s largest media location – embedded in holistic urban design.
 1,100 employees and scientific institutions with 18,000 employees work in an area 4.2 km² in size.
 6,700 students are also on site at the facility.

 The science and technology park alone counts 507 companies and ten independent research institutions.
 These concentrate on:

 - Microsystems and materials,

 In addition, there are six natural sciences institutions with Humboldt-University Berlin (chemistry, geography, computer science, mathematics, physics, and psychology).

 360 single family homes have been constructed west of the 66 ha “Flugfeld Johannisthal” nature park over the last few years.
-Over the next few years, 1,400 apartments (“living on campus”) for roughly 2,500 residents will be constructed in a 14 hectare area directly adjacent to the campus of Humboldt University.
+1,400 apartments (“living on campus”) for roughly 2,500 residents are currently being constructed in a 14 hectare area directly adjacent to the campus of Humboldt University.